How to Restore Photos from iCloud Backup

 5. If necessary, you'll need to click "Accept" on the MacBook Air to get the AirDropped image.

 This method is ideal for instantly sharing a small number of photos from iPhone to MacBook Air.
-By default, you can access the AirDropped photos in the Download folder.
+By default, you can access the transferred photos in the Download folder on MacBook Air.

 1. Download the Dropbox app on both your iPhone and MacBook Air and sign in with the same account.